airicodes/Framenotwork_SOEN341_Project_F24/README.md

 <!--  Add any technical requirements needed for the project -->
 - Clone the repository
-- Install required repositories with `npm install`
+- Open the project in your editor
-- Launch the MySql server with the scripts in the MySQL scripts folder.
+- Install required dependencies by running `npm install` in your terminal from the project folder.
-- Build the application using `npm run build`
+- To launch first open the folder named _peer-assessment-app_ by running `cd peer-assessment-app` in the terminal from the root folder of the project repository
-- Launch the Next.js server with `npm run start`
+- Then launch the application on a localhost by running `npm run start` in your terminal from the _peer-assessment-app_ folder.
-- Access it in your browser.
+- Open the landing page in your browser by copying the URL: http://localhost:3000.

 ## Known issues and limitations